Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 Typical food we eat for the Castanyada

-If you’ve never heard about panellets, they are a traditional dessert that Catalan people eat during the Castanyada.
+If you’ve never heard about panellets, they are a traditional dessert that Catalans only eat during the Castanyada.

-They are small, mostly round sweets made mainly of marzipan -a paste of almond and sugar- and sweet potato.
-We then cover this paste with pine nuts, coconut, almonds or even chocolate.
+They are small, mostly round sweets made mainly of marzipan, a paste of almonds and sugar, and sweet potato.
+We then cover this paste with pine nuts, coconut, almonds, or even chocolate.

 We bet you’ll love them!
-Our favourite one, and the most popular one as well, is the pine nuts panellet.
+Our favourite and the most popular one is the pine nuts panellet.

 Around this festivity, it’s common to see street vendors selling hot roasted chestnuts wrapped in newspaper.